 The limitation of liability clause, now accepted in most states is a powerful tool.
 A limitation of liability clause simply put, limits what damages either party can be liable for.
 More detailed limitations can be added such as limiting losses from certain types of claims or capping damages at a specific limit.

 Do you only use work orders?
 Limitations of Liability do not have to be limited to a long, formal contract.
 If you are doing any kind of physical labor for a customer, you need to include a Limitation of Liability on anything they are signing related to the work you are performing.

 As a member of ESA, you have access to many resources that can assist you with this language.
-In addition, when insured through Security America Risk Retention Group, you have partners on your side that know how to use these clauses to your advantage during a claim.
+In addition, when insured through Security America Risk Purchasing Group, you have partners on your side that know how to use these clauses to your advantage during a claim.

 Higher Limit Requirements – What Are Your Options?

 As an insurance professional, I would be happy to see insureds purchase the highest insurance available to them.
 However, higher limits don’t make sense for every business or every project.
 I’m certain that most companies have seen an RFQ that is so over the top it almost makes sense to not reply.
 You know the ones, you’ve been hired to do about a $1,000 install but they want you to carry $5M limit.

 Unfortunately, companies tend to apply a blanket approach to insurance requirements rather than taking into consideration what makes sense based on the work being performed or the size of the job.
 In most cases, you have some control over this.
 If it is a large project that is outside of the norm for you, think about a project specific excess policy to address the contractual requirement.
 However, don’t be afraid to question the need for higher limits.
 You might provide two quotes, one with their limit and one with a more reasonable limit for the task at hand to show them the savings.
 Respectfully share your knowledge and they may remember that the next time they are writing their specifications.